The next Fellowship application cycle will open in the fall of 2018, for the term of September 2019 to August 2021.

 The Fellow will be in residence at Georgetown Law Center for a two-year period.
 The Fellowship will permit the Fellow to complete a year of research and writing before applying to teaching positions.
 During the Fellow’s tenure at Georgetown, he or she will be expected to produce at least one major academic piece of scholarship on a national security-related topic.
 The Fellow will be mentored by the faculty associated with the Center, and will work closely with his or her mentors in the development of the major writing project.

 The Fellow will also be expected to contribute to the intellectual life of the Center in a meaningful way by participating, where appropriate, in ongoing Center projects.
 This will include helping to plan the Emerging Technologies and National Security Law discussion series.
-The Fellow will contribute short commentary pieces to the Center’s Security Law Brief on a regular basis.

 The Fellow will have the opportunity to attend scholarly symposia, lectures, and brown bag seminars with Georgetown Law faculty, and to participate in the Georgetown Fellows’ Collaborative, described below.